 Hundertwasser Pavilion for Nature

-Even without the sign identifying it, the bright colours, undulating lines, and the inclusion of nature screams Hundertwasser.
+Even without the sign identifying it, the bright colours, undulating lines, and the inclusion of nature scream Hundertwasser.
 We slowed down but drove past the first time we saw it, as school was in session and there were children everywhere.

 The good news is that on our return, we read the signage that welcomed us to take a closer look, and we took advantage of this.
 Thus, we share with you the second public structure of Hundertwasser design that is built in New Zealand.